candh/e-commerce-site/README.md

 #Credits
-Made by [Haider Ali](http://www.haidrr.com) with love (duh!) in Pakistan Special thanks to [Anas Ismail](http://anasismail.com) for fixing up the crazy paths
+Made by [Haider Ali](http://www.haidrr.com) with love (duh!) in Pakistan Special thanks to [Anas Ismail](http://anasismail.com) for fixing up the crazy paths and some queries